renefatuaki/next-aws-ec2/README.md

         add_header Cross-Origin-Resource-Policy "same-site";
         # Limits access to sensitive APIs like geolocation, camera, or microphone.
         add_header Permissions-Policy "geolocation=(), camera=(), microphone=()";
+        # Enforces the use of HTTPS and specifies a max age for the HSTS policy.
+        add_header Strict-Transport-Security "max-age=31536000; includeSubDomains" always;
+        # Prevents MIME type sniffing, forcing browsers to use the declared Content-Type.
+        add_header X-Content-Type-Options nosniff;

     listen 443 ssl; # managed by Certbot ssl_certificate /etc/letsencrypt/live/your-domain.com/fullchain.pem; # managed by Certbot